UsmanMaqbool/maqbool/README.md

 ## To Run
 ```
-run Maqbool_main.m
+run main.m
 ```
-Change the setting in `m_setting.m` and set datasets path for NetVLAD in `localpaths.m`
+Change the setting in `setting.m` and set datasets path for NetVLAD in `localpaths.m`

 ## Installation